yelghali/prompt-based-tutorial-AKS/README.md

 **For Admins**:

-- What is AZure CNI-Overlay driver for networking in AKS, and how i can use it?
+- What is Azure CNI-Overlay driver for networking in AKS, and how i can use it?

 - How can I use network policies to control traffic between pods in AKS?